 - Were the incidents of domestic violence aimed at the children, the other parent, or both?

 - Does the violent parent continue to pose a threat to the children or the other parent?

 - Does the violent parent have a criminal record or a pending criminal case?

 - How many times did the parent commit acts of domestic violence?

 - What injuries, if any, did the act(s) of domestic violence incur?

 - The testimony of any involved police officers or other concerned parties

-Based upon the judge’s findings, they may order the violent parent to seek counseling, or attend anger management or parenting courses with the intended goal of becoming a more fit parent.
+Based on the judge’s findings, they may order the violent parent to seek counseling, attend anger management, or attend parenting courses with the intended goal of becoming a more fit parent.
 In some cases, a judge may only temporarily limit the child custody of the offending parent contingent upon their rehabilitation, and in other cases may permanently revoke that parent’s access to, and visitation with, their children.

 As you can see, New Jersey family courts have a great deal of discretion and authority when it comes to making child custody determinations involving incidents of domestic violence.
-While it is highly recommended that you retain the counsel of an experienced Hackensack family law attorney any time you are dealing with a child custody or domestic violence matter, when the two are tied together it becomes that much more important still to have experienced legal representation on your side.
+While it is highly recommended you retain the counsel of an experienced Hackensack family law attorney any time you are dealing with child custody or domestic violence matters, when the two are tied together, it becomes even more important to have experienced legal representation on your side.

 Contact Our Bergen County Child Custody and Domestic Violence Attorneys Today